Skip to main content

 for page_no in range(1, 3):

-page = requests.get(f"https://api.github.com/repos/{repo}/issues?state=all&sort=reactions-{reaction}&per_page=100&page={page_no}", headers=headers)
+page = requests.get(f"https://api.github.com/repos/{REPO_NAME}/issues?state=all&sort=reactions-{reaction}&per_page=100&page={page_no}", headers=headers)

-print(f"got page for {reaction} page {page_no}, requests left", page.headers["x-ratelimit-remaining"])
+print(f"Got page for {reaction} page {page_no}, requests left", page.headers["x-ratelimit-remaining"])

 issues.extend(page.json())